astik/infoglue-maven/README.txt

 One particular jar, propertyset-1.4 is not available as a build, it is only available as a tag in openymphony svn.
 A maven project has been created for this : propertyset

+2 jars are patched for Infoglue, details of these patches are available in their respective README :
+- velocity-1.7IGPatched
+- milton-api-1.5.4IGPatched

 All the others are maven dependencies fetch from central or atlasian repos.

-Velocity is bundle into Infoglue as velocity-1.7IGPatched ; in the maven version its the regular 1.7 as I don't have the source for now
-Milton is bundle into Infoglue as milton-api-1.5.4IGPatched ; in the maven version its the regular 1.5.4 as I don't have the source for now

 ------------------------------------------------
 Details on the eclipse part of this install :